rickjacobo/aws-lambda-powershell-project-builder/README.md

 If you don't have any code readily available feel free to use the sample code below

 ````
-# PowerShell script file to be executed as a AWS Lambda function. ^M
-# ^M
-# When executing in Lambda the following variables will be predefined.^M
-#   $LambdaInput - A PSObject that contains the Lambda function input data.^M
-#   $LambdaContext - An Amazon.Lambda.Core.ILambdaContext object that contains information about the currently running Lambda environment.^M
-#^M
-# The last item in the PowerShell pipeline will be returned as the result of the Lambda function.^M
-#^M
-# To include PowerShell modules with your Lambda function, like the AWS.Tools.S3 module, add a "#Requires" statement^M
-# indicating the module and version.
-If using an AWS.Tools.* module the AWS.Tools.Common module is also required.^M
-^M
-#Requires -Modules @{ModuleName='AWS.Tools.Common';ModuleVersion='4.1.7.0'}^M
-^M
-# Uncomment to send the input event to CloudWatch Logs^M
-# Write-Host (ConvertTo-Json -InputObject $LambdaInput -Compress -Depth 5)

 $Json = @"
 {
      "Message":"Hello, World!"